Syllabus Edition

 The aims of custodial sentencing

-• There is much debate as the effectiveness of custodial sentencing as a solution to the problem of crime: some people believe that prison is a barbaric way of dealing with systemic societal shortcomings whereas others have a ‘lock them up and throw away the key’ attitude
+• There is much debate as the effectiveness of custodial sentencing as a solution to the problem of crime: some people believe that prison is a barbaric way of dealing with systemic societal shortcomings, whereas others have a ‘lock them up and throw away the key’ attitude

 • The aims of custodial sentencing are as follows:

-• Incapacitation: criminals may be dangerous (and at the very least antisocial) so keeping them off the streets is done to protect innocent members of society and to ‘contain’ the danger in a secure environment
+• Incapacitation: criminals may be dangerous (and at the very least antisocial), so keeping them off the streets is done to protect innocent members of society and to ‘contain’ the danger in a secure environment

-• Rehabilitation: criminals may need help in re-adjusting to life outside after prison so programmes such as social skills training, CBT, employment and educational opportunities are designed to help them turn away from crime
+• Rehabilitation: criminals may need help in readjusting to life outside after prison so programmes such as social skills training, CBT, employment and educational opportunities are designed to help them turn away from crime

 Examiner Tips and Tricks

-When you are writing about custodial sentencing in an exam, be careful not to get caught up with the rights/wrongs of the topic: remember that you need to remain impartial and detached in exam answers.
-You should most definitely debate this topic and express your views in private (or even in a classroom environment) but the exam paper is not an appropriate forum in which to vent your personal feelings.
+When you are writing about custodial sentencing in an exam, be careful not to get caught up in the rights/wrongs of the topic: remember that you need to remain impartial and detached in exam answers.

 The psychological effects of custodial sentencing